 NFOIC exercises advocacy, education and resolve.
 We are keenly aware of the challenges to access information in an increasingly digital world.

-NFOIC awards grants, publishes FOI and FOIA news, provides transparency education and support to state and local governments, offers financial support for FOI litigation, supplies state sample FOIA request letters, and undertakes interesting research projects in government transparency.
+NFOIC provides transparency education and guidance, offers financial support for FOI litigation, supplies sample FOIA request letters, provides a state-by-state resource guide to state FOI organizations and information, and undertakes interesting research projects.

-The NFOIC also administers the Knight FOI Fund, which offers financial support to defray costs and expenses in open government court cases throughout the year.
+The NFOIC also administers the Knight FOI Litigation Fund, which offers financial support to defray costs and expenses in open government court cases.

 NFOIC and its coalition members advocate to remove obstacles at public institutions that block or hinder people from obtaining information that is rightfully theirs.
-Our goal is nothing short of ensuring everyone’s right to information, and helping public institutions meet their legal obligations in the most efficient manner possible.
+Our goal is nothing short of ensuring everyone’s right to information, and advising public institutions about meeting their legal obligations in the most cost-efficient manner in accordance to their state open government laws.
 To do this, we: